ardeora-cmu/Project5/README.md

 ```

 ## Part 2 Spark Programming

+You may use a large language model or the web to help with the questions in Part 2.
+Be sure to site any external sources in your code.

 In this part, we will be running Spark within IntelliJ.
 This is similar to what
 we did in [Lab 9](https://github.com/CMU-Heinz-95702/lab9-MapReduceAndSpark).
 Note that in this part, we need to use JDK 8 rather than